 As explored above, regular cleaning can also help maintain the structural integrity of your flag’s fabric.
 In this way, those hoping to fly their flag consistently for 24 hours a day may consider purchasing two identical flags so that one can fly whilst the other is cleaned.

 Ultimately, flag owners need to accept that their flag will have an expiry date.
-With the right amount of care and attention, however, it can be flown for many months or even years.
+With the right amount of flag maintenance, care and attention, however, it can be flown for many months or even years.

 3. Consider where to fly your flag